gkwa/refinedrobin/src/config/prompt-templates.md

 - **Resource Discovery**: Generate relevant search links to help users find additional related content

+**People Identification and Visual Search:**

+- **Person Recognition**: Identify all individuals mentioned in the article, including names, titles, and professional roles
+- **Visual Search Generation**: Create Google Images search links for each person mentioned to help users quickly identify and learn more about key figures
+- **Professional Context**: Include relevant professional context (company, position, expertise area) when generating search terms for more accurate results
+- **Search Link Format**: Present people search links in markdown format using the pattern: `[Person Name - Title/Role](https://www.google.com/search?tbm=isch&q=Full+Name+title+company)`
+- **Comprehensive Coverage**: Include all mentioned individuals, from primary subjects to quoted experts or referenced authorities

+**Implementation:**
+- Add people search links as a separate section after the main content summary
+- Use descriptive link text that includes the person's name and their relevance to the article
+- Optimize search queries with relevant keywords like company names, professional titles, or areas of expertise
+- Separate the people search section with appropriate spacing (5 newlines before the section)

 **Approach:**

 1. **Content Analysis**
    - Read and comprehend the full text thoroughly
    - Identify the main themes, arguments, and key takeaways
    - Note any important data points, statistics, or actionable insights

 2. **Summary Creation**
    - Extract only the most essential information
    - Maintain the logical flow of the original content
    - Use clear, concise language that preserves meaning